 Economy fares not including hold luggage are more and more common.
 In most cases, travel agencies charge much higher baggage fees than the airlines themselves.
 If bags are not included in your fare, airlines are often the cheaper alternative.

-The tickets are supposedly issued in booking class A. To give you an example, a roundtrip between Madrid and Toulouse should get you:
+The tickets are supposedly issued in booking class A. To give you an example, a roundtrip between Madrid and Porto should get you:

 - 250 Avios + 10 TP on British Airways Executive Club